-A Sunday School was established here well before the village school opened in 1859 and continues today as 'The Lighthouse Gang'.
-In the 1950s a hall was opened at the side of the chapel so that youth work could be developed.
-The youth club of the 1950s and 60s was followed by YPF, Skids, Shell Club and now the Funky Fish.
+A Sunday School was established here in 1851 which was 8 years before the village school opened in 1859.
+As far as we know our Sunday school has been going continuously for 168 year and continues today as 'The Lighthouse Gang'.
+The Sunday school was held in the Chapel on Sunday afternoons but, in the 1950s, a hall was opened at the side of the chapel so that youth work could be developed.

-So as we celebrate 175 years of continuing use of these premises in the work of serving our Lord and our
+of continuing use of these premises in the work of serving our Lord and our

 'We thank Him for all that is past, And trust Him for all that's to come.'